Emmylytics/hng-stage2-sql-business-analysis/README.md

 ---

 ## 🔗 Acknowledgment
-Completed as part of the HNG Data Analytics Program.
+Completed as part of the HNG Data Analytics Internship Program.

 ---